-Are Octopus drugs available for people avoiding animal products?
+16. Are the trial drugs suitable for people avoiding animal products?

-Yes.
-Octopus medications do not contain any animal products in the active ingredients or the capsules.
+Yes. the trial medications do not contain any animal products in the active ingredients or the capsules.

 As all other medicines, animal testing will have been involved in the production of these medications at some point in the development process, but there are no animal-derived ingredients.
 Further information regarding veganism and medications is available through the Vegan Society.